Main / Edit / History / / Users Area

 There are two basic methods used for session expiration: fixed and renew.
 See session.expire

-1. fixed - the session would expire in fixed period of time since its creation.
+1. fixed - the session would expire in a fixed period of time from its creation.
 Use this for all critical parts.
 Because if the session is hijacked it would limit the amount of time the attacker can spend on the web site.

 2. renew - the session is automatically renewed on every visit.
-It is very user friendly policy, but it allows to keep the session virtually forever.
+It is a very user friendly policy, but it allows you to keep the session virtually forever.

 Now when bad things happen and we want to invalidate all existing sessions.